-I always take a few moments to recheck the store app and receipt to make sure I didn’t miss any last minute coupons.
+I always take a few moments to recheck the store app and receipt to make sure I didn’t miss any last-minute coupons.
 Never do this on a short line, or you’ll upset people behind you because it can take time.
 And if your store has an app, check that discounts came off.
 Make sure you take and keep your receipt with you.
-You’ll need to snap a photo of it inside your Hopster Mobile Rebate App.

 Step 6: Rebate time!
-Once I’m home, and everything is packed, I pull out my receipt and use Hopster Mobile Rebates App to get my rebates for all my purchases.
+Once I’m home, and everything is packed, I pull out my receipt and use a variety of money-saving apps that give me sweet rebates!.

 I know this sounds like a lot of work, but I think of it as a little game I get to play to keep us on budget.
 It feels good knowing my kids are getting the safest food and products possible, and I’m saving hundreds of dollars year, if not more.
 What are your super saving tips to stay on budget in an expensive season?